metehnay/react-seo-article-generator/README.md

 Just a simple app i did it for my wordpress site.
 Feel free to use.

-You can generate seo articles and images with one click and send them to your wordpress site.
+## Features
+- Results will be converted into HTML; you don't need to edit the content.
+- Write your prompt and add posts to your WordPress site with one click.
+- With the Unsplash API, you don't need to find and upload images.
+- You can schedule posts; time will be random, so this won't flag your blog as spam.

 ![Alt Text](https://i.imgur.com/0aFQFp4.png)

-## Tech

-- NextJs
-- Wordpress API
-- OpenAI API
-- Unsplash API

 ## Installation